Table of Contents

 When and where are the sessions held?

-The program consists of seven two-day training sessions held monthly from September 2021 to April 2022.
-There will not be a session in December 2021.
+The program consists of seven two-day training sessions held monthly from September to April.
 Sessions are generally held from 9 a.m. to 4 p.m. on Fridays and 9 a.m. to noon on Saturdays.
 Sessions may be held in-person or online via video conference.
 In-person sessions are held in San Antonio and Austin.
 In addition to the weekend sessions, participants attend monthly online meetings held on weekday evenings.

 What is the format of the training program?